In the good old days (circa 2009), Google supposedly only used about 200 ranking factors to determine the SERPs.

 - Findable: Integrate design and navigation elements to make it easy for users to find what they need.

 - Accessible: Content needs to be accessible to everyone – including the 10 percent of the population with disabilities.

 - Credible: Your site needs to be trustworthy in order for users to believe you.

 - Valuable: Your site needs to provide value to the user in terms of experience and to the company in terms of positive ROI.

 Links have been among the top ranking factors for quite some time now.

-In 2019, what I think will change is that Google will become even more adept at identifying and devaluing spammy links.
+Google has become more adept at identifying and devaluing spammy links.

 That being the case, quality will continue to trump quantity.